 2. Information we collect about you

-We receive personal information about you that you give to us (e.g. contact details and correspondence), that we collect from your use of the Sites (e.g device and Site activity data) and that we obtain from other sources.
+We receive personal information about you that you give to us (e.g. contact details, survey information and written submissions), that we collect from your use of the Sites (e.g device and Site activity data) and that we obtain from other sources.
 We only collect personal information that we need and that is relevant for the purposes for which we intend to use it.

 Personal information you give us

-This is information about you that you give to us by visiting our Sites, by corresponding with us via email or other means.
+This is information about you that you give to us by visiting our Sites, by corresponding with us via email, by completing a survey as part of the Competition, or other means.
 This information is provided by you entirely voluntarily.
 The information you give to us can include your name, contact details (such as phone number and email address) and any personal information you include when corresponding with us, including your feedback on our Sites and services.

 Information we collect about you from your use of our Sites